 In Boston, driving is on the right and the minimum driving age is 16 years.
 The speed limit on most major highways is 88kph (55mph).
 On sections of the Massachusetts Turnpike (I-90), the speed limit is 104kph (65mph).
-Elsewhere, limits range from 32 to 80kph (20-50mph).
-It is possible to turn right at a red traffic light after stopping - unless otherwise indicated.
+Elsewhere, limits range from 32 to 80kph (20 to 50mph).
+It is possible to turn right at a red traffic light after stopping, unless otherwise indicated.
 Technically overtaking should only be done on the outside lane, although, in reality, cars on a five-lane highway regularly pass on both sides.
 At crossroads without traffic lights, the four-way stop system means that it is first-come first-served; the car to the right proceeds first.

-While most non-US driving licences are acceptable, it is best to bring an International Driving Permit.
-The American Automobile Association (tel: 1 800 222 1134; www.aaa.com) can provide information, and may offer reciprocal benefits to members of automobile clubs in other countries.
+While most non-US driving licences are acceptable, some car hire companies may require an International Driving Permit, especially if your licence isn't in English.
+Third-party insurance is mandatory.
+The American Automobile Association (tel: +1 800 222 1134; www.aaa.com) can provide information, and may offer reciprocal benefits to members of automobile clubs in other countries.